Welcome to our weekly FiftyOne tips and tricks blog where we recap interesting questions and answers that have recently popped up on

 “Is it possible to download an annotated version of a video from FiftyOne?
 I have a dataset I created with many videos and their associated object detection predictions.
 How can I download this annotated video locally?”

-• Provide export_dir and dataset_type to export the content to a directory in the default layout for the specified format, as documented on this page
+to export the content to a directory in the default layout for the specified format, as documented on this page - Provide

-• Provide dataset_type along with data_path, labels_path, and/or export_media to directly specify where to export the source media and/or labels (if applicable) in your desired format; this syntax provides the flexibility to, for example, perform workflows like labels-only exports
+to directly specify where to export the source media and/or labels (if applicable) in your desired format; this syntax provides the flexibility to, for example, perform workflows like labels-only exports - Provide a

 If the dataset is local, pass in your local directory.
 If the dataset is remote, pass in the directory of your remote machine and then download the video.
 Here’s an example: